benhurley/bigcigarguy/content/pages/index.md

               borderRadius: medium
         actions: []
         colors: bg-light-fg-dark
-        tagline: Bring the 19th Hole to you.
+        tagline: 'Bring the 19th Hole to you, wherever you are.'
       - type: FeaturedItem
         title: The BCG
         subtitle: $25.50